MichaelCurrin/coding-blog/_posts/2020-01-27-learn-to-be-a-developer.md

 ---
 title: Learn to be a developer
 description: Advice on how to learn relevant technical and non-technical skills
+tags: learning
 ---

 Getting into programming as a first career or change of career may seem daunting but there is a lot out there to help you learn about being a developer (aka software engineer).

 This post is focused on the Python language but can be applied to other languages.